 So, what is the reading gap?
 It is a teacher knowledge gap, but more importantly, it is the gap that exists between reading access, reading practice and reading ability for the pupils in our schools.
 It marks out the ‘reading rich’ and the ‘reading poor’ populate all of our schools.

 The gap is writ large when we explore the evidence.
 Take reading access.
-Recent research from the National Literacy Trust shows that 1 in 11 children own a book of their own.
-A mere 1 in 8 disadvantaged children own a book.
+Recent research from the National Literacy Trust shows that a mere 1 in 8 disadvantaged children own a book.
 I think about the impact of those empty bookshelves (in all likelihood, there is no bookshelf at all) for pupils.